 But there are some exceptions to the at-will rule.
 If your New Hampshire employer fires you for discriminatory reasons, in violation of an employment contract, or in retaliation for exercising your rights, for example, you may have a legal claim against your employer for wrongful termination.

 Every state's laws on wrongful termination are different.
 This article covers some of the legal grounds you might have for suing your employer in New Hampshire for wrongful termination.
 But it's not a comprehensive list of New Hampshire employment rights, which can change as courts issue new rulings and legislators pass or modify laws.
-To find out whether you have a legal claim for wrongful termination, speak to an experienced New Hampshire employment lawyer.

 Under federal law, it is illegal for an employer to fire someone based on a protected characteristic, such as race or religion.
 Federal law prohibits employers from firing employees because of their race, color, national origin, sex, religion, age (if the employee is at least 40), disability, citizenship status, or genetic information.
-However, only employers with a minimum number of employees must comply with these laws.
-Most types of discrimination are prohibited once an employer has at least 15 employees; the minimum is 20 employees for age discrimination, and four employees for discrimination based on citizenship status.

 New Hampshire law prohibits employment discrimination based on race, color, national origin, sex, religion, age, disability, genetic information, sexual orientation, or marital status.
 New Hampshire employers must comply with these laws if they have at least six employees.

 These laws also make it illegal for an employer to retaliate against you for asserting your rights.
 For example, if you complain to your company's HR department that you believe you were passed over for promotion because of your age, your employer may not discipline or fire you for your complaint.
-If you are fired for complaining of discrimination, participating in an investigation of a discrimination complaint (whether you or another employee made the complaint), or testifying in court, you have a retaliation claim against your former employer.

 If you believe you were fired for discriminatory or retaliatory reasons, you must file a charge of discrimination with a government agency before you may proceed with a lawsuit.
 In New Hampshire, the Equal Employment Opportunity Commission (EEOC) enforces federal laws prohibiting discrimination; you can find out where to file a complaint at the EEOC's Field Offices page.
 The New Hampshire Commission for Human Rights enforces the state's laws prohibiting discrimination; its offices are in Concord.

-If you have an employment contract promising you job security, you may not be an at-will employee.
-If, for example, you signed a written employment agreement stating that you could be fired only for good cause, you do not work at will.
 If your employer fired you without good cause, you have a legal claim for breach of contract.
 The same is true if, for example, your employer promised during your job interview that you would not be fired for the first year of your employment, but fired you sooner.

-Depending on the circumstances, you might be able to bring a "tort" (personal injury) lawsuit for wrongful termination.
-For example, some states allow fired employees to sue for fraud, violation of public policy, infliction of emotional distress, or other injuries.
 Which types of claims (if any) an employee can bring depends on decisions by state court judges, which means that the rules are always developing and changing.
 To find out whether you might have a valid tort claim in your particular situation, you'll need to talk to an experienced employment lawyer.

 Under federal and New Hampshire law, an employer cannot fire employees for exercising workplace rights that are guaranteed by law.
 Some of these protections are outlined below; to learn more about New Hampshire employment law, contact the office of the New Hampshire Department of Labor.